Lycium barbarum ‘Firecracker’

 - fruit production, hedge, soil stabilization

 Native to Asia, Firecracker Goji berry is grown for its sweet red berries.
-Firecracker is a dwarf & self fertile variety of goji that produces massive amount of fruit for a shrub of that size.
-Everbearing Firecracker goji berry can provide up to 3 crops a year.
+Firecracker is a dwarf & self fertile variety of goji that produces a massive amount of fruit, for a shrub of its size.
+Everbearing, Firecracker goji berry can provide up to 3 crops a year.
 The fleshy berries are ellipsoid or ovoid in shape and are 1-2 cm long.
-Fruits can be eaten fresh or dry as a snack.
+Fruits can be eaten fresh, or dry as a snack.

-Goji berries are traditionally consumed for their flavour and medicinal properties in Chinese, Korean, Tibetan and Japanese culture.
+Goji berries are traditionally consumed for their flavour, and medicinal properties in Chinese, Korean, Tibetan and Japanese cultures.
 They can also be used in tonics, tisanes, wines and beers or paired with meats.

 $5.99 – $39.99